Member Interviews

 Jaya Tirawi

-Vice President of Clinical and Regulatory Affairs (U.S.) at XVIV
+Vice President of Clinical and Regulatory Affairs (U.S.) at XVIVO

 Recently, we had the opportunity to interview Jaya Tiwari, the Vice President of Clinical and Regulatory Affairs (U.S.) at XVIVO.
 During our discussion, she provided insights into the company's mission, key milestones, and recent innovations that are making an impact in the field of organ transplantation.
 Additionally, we explored XVIVO's motivations for joining our community and their expectations for membership.